Benfica are the top Portuguese team when it comes to European football, contesting the Champions League/European Cup final on seven occasions.

 Signed: Ljubomir Fejsa from Olympiacos (£3.9m)

-Nemanja Matic had been used by Chelsea as a makeweight in their signing of David Luiz from Benfica back in 2011 but after a couple of excellent years in Portugal, he returned to Stamford Bridge in January 2014 and is now at Manchester United.
+Nemanja Matic had been used by Chelsea as a makeweight in their signing of David Luiz from Benfica back in 2011 but after a couple of excellent years in Portugal, he returned to Stamford Bridge in January 2014, then move onto Manchester United, and most recently linked back up with Jose Mourinho at Roma.

 It seems as though Benfica had prepared for his departure as they had signed his Serbian international teammate Ljubomir Fejsa just six months before and Matic’s departure opened the door for him to seal a regular place in the side.